Aaron-July/Aaron-July/README.md

 # AARON JULY

-Hi, I am a Front-End Developer, hardworking and highly motivated person, driven to create high-quality and high-performing software to exceed user expectations.
-Always looking to improve my knowledge and overcome technical challenges.
+A dedicated freelance web developer.
+I aim to join a leading tech team with goals to build a ready-to-use solution for local clients.

 <hr>

 ## SKILLS AND EXPERIENCE:<br>
-- HTML
-- CSS
+-  HTML/CSS
-- WIREFRAMING
+-  Analytical
-- Bootstrap
+-  Responsive design
 -  JavaScript
+-  Interpersonal
+-  Testing and debugging
+-  Back-end basics

 ## PROJECT LINKS: